nbara/python-meegkit/doc/index.rst

 Examples gallery
 ----------------

-A number of example scripts and notebooks are available:
+A number of example scripts and notebooks are available.

+If you are new to the package, a good starting sequence is:

+1. ``example_asr`` for a full artifact-removal workflow.
+2. ``example_dss`` for a simple synthetic component-recovery example.
+3. ``example_trca`` or ``example_ress`` for task-oriented spatial filtering.

+Many examples are synthetic sanity checks with known ground truth, which makes them useful for understanding what each method is expected to recover.

 .. toctree::